-Non-essential items that will make your Kilimanjaro hike better.
+Non-essential items that will make your Kilimanjaro expedition better.

 So you’ve followed the gear list, you know exactly what you’re going to wear on summit night, you’ve got clothing, hydration & tent systems organised…..